Marcolbr2001/AOHW-329/README.txt

 - Insert the files in your Pynq folder to import Overlays
 - Open Jupiter notebook, paste the Python code following the cell order
 - Run the programm

+# STEP 3 --> Jupyter Environment

+-- First Step

+   Select the bitstream that has to be run: there are 4 different bitstreams that can be run.
+   It is possible to choose the ASH bitstream under the label:

+# --------------------------------------- ALU_sys PL ------------------------------------------------ #

+   Cancel the # from the bitstream that has to be tested.
+   Use just one bitstream, the other ones must be commented on.

+- Second Step

+	Select the right value for the burst at the beginning of the program depending on the bitstream used.
+	The value of the burst size can be only 50, 100, 200, or 400.

+	i.e. burst_size          = 400

+	It MUST NOT be changed during the run of the program.
+	It can be changed only when a kernel restart is made.

+-- Third Step

+	selec must be equal to 0 or 2 the first time the program runs.

+	i.e. selec=2

+	Transactions must be an integer number bigger than 0

+	ie: transactions =1

+	press the button to restart the kernel and re-run the notebook.
+	See the results at the end of the notebook.

+--Fourth Step

+	Now selec value can change, the value can be 0, 1, 2 or Others.
+	Now transaction can change.
+	Run the second and the third cell of the Python
+	See the results

+	The fourth step can be repeated multiple times
 </pre>